CSC207-UofT/course-project-trackr/README.md

 ## Running the project

+You can download the apk from the [latest release](https://github.com/CSC207-UofT/course-project-trackr/releases) and download the app on any android device with APK level 26+

+OR

 - Navigate to `trackr/src/main/java/Main.java` and press the play icon next to the class declaration or the main function declaration.
 - Here are some sample commands: